 The Tombow Fudenosuke is one my favorite pens of all time!
 This is the pen that I use to make fancy headers in my Bullet Journal.
 This pen is super easy to use even for a stone cold beginner!
 It truly makes hand lettering so much easier!
 They are also super affordable!
-You can pick up a 2 pack from amazon for under $5!
-And new for 2019 – they come in a variety of colors!
+You can pick up a 2 pack from Amazon for under $5!
+And now for 2019, they come in a variety of colors!

 Pentel Sign Touch

 For more pen recommendations check out 8 pens for your Bullet Journal!

 Washi tape is not too sticky, so you can move it around easily.
 It’s okay for light repairs but it’s mostly for decoration.
 It comes in hundreds and hundreds of different designs and patterns so you can customize your pages to your heart’s content.
 If you’re not much of an artist, but still want to add some fun personality to your notebooks, this is definitely the way to go!
 You can usually find plenty of varieties at your local craft store, and you can also order packs of it the here.